pagoba94/project3/README.md

 ## Files

-- data: folder with four csv dataframes.
+- dataframes: folder with four csv dataframes.
+- maps: folder with three thtml files with the folium maps generates.
-- figures: folder with four html files and four png files.
+- figures: folder with four png files.
 Those are the charts that we created.
 - jupyter notebooks: two jupyter notebook files with all the previous researching, cleaning and transforming.
 - src: three pyhton files with downloading, cleaning and vizualization functions.
 - README.md
-- main.py: The main file, you need to execute the file using *pyhton main.py* and see the results of the analysis.
+- main.jpyn: The main file, you need to execute the file with jupyter notebook and see the results of the analysis.

 ## Technologies